giorgiaballante/giorgiaballante.github.io/README.md

-# My website
+# Giorgia Ballante Website

 https://giorgiaballante.github.io

-Here I'm going to publish the code for all my personal e school projects.
+Have a look at my projects.

 ## Project Checklist